aibaba-ai/aibaba-ai/libs/partners/nomic/README.md

 # langchain-nomic

-This package contains the LangChain integration with Nomic
+This package contains the AI Agents Force integration with Nomic

 ## Installation